symfony/symfony-docs/email/spool.rst

 .. caution::

+    When you create a message with swiftmailer, it generate a Swift_Message class.
+If the swiftmailer service is lazy loaded, it generate instead a proxy class named  Swift_Message_<someRandomCharacters>.

+    If you use the memory spool, this change is transparent and has no impart.
-    When you use the filesystem for spooling, messages are serialized with the message class name.
-If the service is lazy loaded this class name change on every cache clear.
-So if you send a mail, then you clear the cache, the message will not be unserialisable.
+    But when you use the filesystem spool, the message class is serialized on a file with the randomized class name.
+The problem is that this random class name change on every cache clear.
+So if you send a mail, then you clear the cache, the message will not be unserializable.

     On the next ``swiftmailer:spool:send`` an error will raise because the class ``Swift_Message_<someRandomCharacters>`` doesn't exist (anymore).

-    The solutions are either to use the memory spool or to load the swiftmailer without ``lazy`` option.
+    The solutions are either to use the memory spool or to load the swiftmailer service without ``lazy`` option (see :doc:`/service_container/lazy_services`).